paparazzi/esp8266_udp_firmware/README.md

 When the Pico-ESP is in boot mode, the firmware can be flashed from the Arduino-IDE.
 See [README.md](https://github.com/paparazzi/esp8266_udp_firmware/blob/master/README.md) for instructions on getting the IDE.
 Use the following configuration for flashing.

 <img src="pictures/arduino_esp_configuration.png" alt="Arduino ESP configuration" width="500"/>

+## External IO

+Sometimes an flightcontrolle board does not have enought IO pins left.
+To still be able to use more sensor the IO of the IO pins of the ESP8266 can be used.
+Then one is still able to read the sensor data.
+Data from these sensors will be injected into the regular datastream on PPRZlink going to FC.
+For this one has to enable the sensor in the setting file.

+The current code supports a magnetometer or a ranging sensor.
+It is possible to add different sensors, one has to add support to the code.

+### Connecting

+Lots of sensors have an I2C bus for IO.
+This will be used.
+Connect GND, VCC to respective ports on PCB and connect SCA of sensor to GPIO2 and SCL to GPIO4 of main PCB

 ## Updating firmware Over-The-Air